-On January 24th HRM Mayor and Council will decide if they will support FHC’s 2022 Heritage Designation Application and help protect the former home and clinic of Dr. Clement Ligoure at 5812-14 North Street by giving it heritage designation.
+On January 24th HRM Mayor and Council unanimously supported FHC’s 2022 Heritage Designation Application to help protect the former home and clinic of Dr. Clement Ligoure at 5812-14 North Street by giving it heritage designation.

-Please write to help protect this important building as a legacy to Nova Scotia’s first black doctor, co-founder of Canada’s first all black military battalion and editor of Nova Scotia’s first black newspaper.
-A draft letter, email addresses and details on Dr. Ligoure are below:
+This important building is a legacy to Nova Scotia’s first black doctor, co-founder of Canada’s first all black military battalion and editor of Nova Scotia’s first black newspaper.

 While the Queen Anne Style building is significant for its architecture it is most important as the former home and clinic of the remarkable Dr. Ligoure.
 It is at risk of demolition for redevelopment — the entire block is owned by a large developer.
 It is also at risk because of HRM’s plan to widen Robie Street and its Robie Street Transportation Corridor Reserve.